Edith J. Agnew

-Edith Josephine Agnew (October 13, 1897 – February 20, 1988) was an American author of children's books, including Nezbah's Lamb, Sandy and Mr. Jalopy and others.
+Edith Josephine Agnew (October 13, 1897 – February 20, 1988) was an American author of children's books.

-Early life

-Edith J. Agnew was born on October 13, 1897, in Denver, Colorado, the daughter of Ella Josephine Dunlap and Charles Clinton Agnew.
+Agnew was born on October 13, 1897, in Denver, Colorado, the daughter of Ella Josephine Dunlap and Charles Clinton Agnew.
 She had a sister, Helen, and two brothers, Donald and Dwight.
 She lived in Mesa, Colorado and Delta, Colorado during her first years of life.

 She became a teacher in Delta and later in Logan, Utah.
 After retiring from teaching, she began writing books.